Back

 Apps should embed the entire create-edit-share loop inside the conversation.
 Don't bounce users to an external product to finish the job.

-What it forced me to design: Edit and Publish had to live inside the widget.
-The first two designs I sketched both included an “Open in Neartail” link both got cut.
+What it forced.
+Edit and Publish had to live inside the widget.
+The first two designs I sketched both included an "Open in Neartail" link both got cut.
 The final widget keeps every action in-chat: tap an item to edit, tap Publish to ship, get the shareable link as the next message in the conversation.
 The user never opens a tab.

 Render-first, not text-first